Johndiddles/todo-app-backend/README.md

 All endpoints available presently are listed below.

+`TASKS:`

-- POST /v1/tasks: Creates a new task.
+- POST /v1/tasks : Creates a new task.
-- GET /v1/tasks: Retrieves all tasks.
+- GET /v1/tasks : Retrieves all tasks.
-- GET /v1/tasks/:id: Retrieves a task by its ID.
+- GET /v1/tasks/:id : Retrieves a task by its ID.
-- PUT /v1/tasks/:id: Updates an existing task by ID.
+- PUT /v1/tasks/:id : Updates an existing task by ID.
-- DELETE /v1/tasks/:id: Deletes a task by ID.
+- DELETE /v1/tasks/:id : Deletes a task by ID.

+`USER:`

+- POST /v1/users/register : Creates a new task.
+- GET /v1/users/login : Retrieves all tasks.